 Blue Frost Gala Ball (held bi-annually)

 Blue Frost Gala Ball is the AWN’s major philanthropic event.
-It brings together our network, ambassadors and partners, in a fun and relaxing way.
+It brings together our Networks, Ambassadors and Partners, in a fun and relaxing way.
 Components of all ticket sales are donated to a nominated beneficiary, in addition to proceeds raised from raffle tickets, silent and live auctions partnered with Helping Hand to achieve a great outcome for the charity of choice.